-We know that abusers often impose many rules on their partners, and that a primary harm of domestic violence is being robbed of one’s autonomy.
-We want to create environments where survivors can reclaim their autonomy, and feel secure without excessive rules and punitive systems that echo the abuser’s rules.
+We know that abusers often impose many rules on their partners to rob them of their autonomy.
+We want to create environments where survivors can reclaim their autonomy, and feel secure without excessive rules and punitive systems that echo abusers’ rules.

-How to do this?
-Start by viewing this video that illustrates how domestic violence abusers impose rules on their intimate partners.
+How can you do this?
+Start by watching these videos that illustrate how abusers impose rules on their partners.

 Then, ask yourself the questions below about your program’s rules and find out how other programs have made minimal rules work.

 - Does this rule mirror the abuser’s control?